sonnetmedia/the-whole-story/_posts/2017-11-08-season-2-finale-producing-panel.md

 ---

-In our season 2 finale, we talk to three of the foremost experts and pros at producing. &nbsp;We talk curation, pitches, honesty, listening, and all things that go into a story, a show, and well, people. &nbsp;
+In our season 2 finale, we talk to three of the foremost experts and pros at producing.
+We talk curation, pitches, honesty, listening, and all things that go into a story, a show, and well, people.

 **Peter Michael Marino** just returned from a triumphant run at the Edinburgh Festival Fringe where he performed his one-man improvised comedy Show Up for 23 days straight.
-For upcoming dates, visit www.showuptheshow.com.&nbsp;
+For upcoming dates, visit www.showuptheshow.com.

 He is currently co-producing the new festival TrumpCON (http://www.horsetrade.info/) and SoloCom (https://thepit-nyc.com/festivals/solocom-2017)